genaiusapp/genaiusapp/README.md

-# LibreChat Plugin Framework
+# genaius LibreChat Plugin Framework

-An extensible framework for developing and managing plugins for LibreChat extends features using LibreChat's extensibilty platform.
+The genaius LibreChat Plugin is an extensible framework for developing and managing plugins for LibreChat that extends features using LibreChat's custom endpoints and a custom API.
+It allows for consistent plugin design, a plugin manager for dynamic loading and execution, and real-time communication.
+This framework enhances LibreChat by enabling seamless integration of new features and functionalities through custom plugins.

 ## Features